Webwork Instructor Guide

 7. Scroll down to the "Problems" area to see your blank problems.
 Click the pencil icon to edit a problem.

-8. When making a custom problem, you must follow the standard structure of Webwork problems in the template.
+8. When creating a custom problem, you will need to follow the standard structure of Webwork problems in the template.
 There are five sections to a Webwork problem:

 • Tagging and description section – describes the problem